lingrino/dotfiles/README.md

 This repo contains all of the configuration that I use to get my mac from first boot to 100% configured.
 Almost everything is automated using Ansible, but some system preferences must be done manually and those are documented in this repo.

-This repo contains **my dotfiles** and the contents change in master without warning as I update my own tools and preferences.
+This repo contains **my dotfiles** and the contents change without warning as I update my own tools and preferences.
 However the dotfiles are arranged such that you *should* be able to fork this repo, change variables, and get going with your own configuration.

 ## Tools That I Use